St. Joseph's Episcopal Church (Fayetteville, North Carolina)

-St. Joseph's Episcopal Church is a historic African-American Episcopal parish church complex located at Fayetteville, Cumberland County, North Carolina.
+St. Joseph's Episcopal Church is a historic black Episcopal church complex located at Fayetteville, Cumberland County, North Carolina.
 Its historic church at Ramsey and Moore Streets was built in 1896.
 It is a low, shingled, Queen Anne style frame church with English Gothic and Spanish accents.
 It features a three-part stained glass window, deeply projecting semi-octagonal chancel, and steeply pitched main roof with exposed rafters.
 Also on the property are the contributing Parish House and Parsonage.
 It was chartered in 1873, and is the second oldest Episcopal congregation in Fayetteville.

-It was listed on the National Register of Historic Places in 1982.
+The church was listed on the National Register of Historic Places in 1982.

+As of 2023, Rev. Skip Walker is the current priest in charge at St. Josephs.